m-thirumal/installation_guide/aws/host_static_website_using_s3.md

 8. In AWS Route53

-	create a recordset for the non-www domain and select Alias Checkbox to Yes and point it to S3 main bucket
+	create `A Type`  recordset for the non-www domain and select Alias Checkbox to Yes and point it to S3 main bucket

-	create a recordset for www subdomain and point to S3 www bucket.
+	create `A Type` recordset for www subdomain and point to S3 www bucket.

 9. Access your website from browser